bluespore/linux-setup/README.md

 - `~/.npm-global` created for global npm installs, set up by zshrc env var
 - `~/.n` created for node versions to be called via `n`
 - `~/.bak` store periodic lists of packages (npm, pacman, aur) for later install
+- `~/.linux-setup` this repo that bootstraps and binds all much of the process

 ## Keybinds etc

+TODO: Note about the common keybinds

 All managed via the i3 config, and should transfer across systems easily now